A topic from the subject of Physical Chemistry in Chemistry.

 Objective:

-To demonstrate the first and second laws of thermodynamics through a simple experiment.
+To demonstrate the first and second laws of thermodynamics using a simple experiment involving a candle and water.

 Materials: